Vlad the Impaler: Third rule and death

 Matthias Corvinus recognized Vlad as the lawful prince of Wallachia, but he did not provide him with military assistance to regain his principality.
 Vlad settled in a house in Pest.
 When a group of soldiers broke into the house while pursuing a thief who had tried to hide there, Vlad had their commander executed because they had not asked his permission before entering his home, according to the Slavic stories about his life.
 Vlad moved to Transylvania in June 1475.
 He wanted to settle in Sibiu and sent his envoy to the town in early June to arrange a house for him.
 Mehmed II acknowledged Basarab Laiotă as the lawful ruler of Wallachia.
 Corvinus ordered the burghers of Sibiu to give 200 golden florins to Vlad from the royal revenues on 21 September, but Vlad left Transylvania for Buda in October.

 Vlad bought a house in Pécs that became known as Drakula háza ("Dracula's house" in Hungarian).
 In January 1476 John Pongrác of Dengeleg, Voivode of Transylvania urged the people of Brașov to send to Vlad all those of his supporters who had settled in the town, because Corvinus and Basarab Laiotă had concluded a treaty.
 The relationship between the Transylvanian Saxons and Basarab remained tense, and the Saxons gave shelter to Basarab's opponents during the following months.
 Corvinus dispatched Vlad and the Serbian Vuk Grgurević to fight against the Ottomans in Bosnia in early 1476.
 They captured Srebrenica and other fortresses in February and March 1476.
 In the Bosnian campaign, Vlad once again resorted to his terror tactics, mass impaling captured Turkish soldiers and massacring civilians in conquered settlements.
-His troops mostly destroyed Srebrenica, Kuslat, and Zvornik.
+His troops mostly destroyed Srebrenica, Kušlat, and Zvornik.

 Mehmed II invaded Moldavia and defeated Stephen III in the Battle of Valea Albă on 26 July 1476.
 Stephen Báthory and Vlad entered Moldavia, forcing the sultan to lift the siege of the fortress at Târgu Neamț in late August, according to a letter of Matthias Corvinus.
 The contemporaneous Jakob Unrest added that Vuk Grgurević and a member of the noble Jakšić family also participated in the struggle against the Ottomans in Moldavia.

 Matthias Corvinus ordered the Transylvanian Saxons to support Báthory's planned invasion of Wallachia on 6 September 1476, also informing them that Stephen of Moldavia would also invade Wallachia.
 Vlad stayed in Brașov and confirmed the commercial privileges of the local burghers in Wallachia on 7 October 1476.
 Báthory's forces captured Târgoviște on 8 November.
 Stephen of Moldavia and Vlad ceremoniously confirmed their alliance, and they occupied Bucharest, forcing Basarab Laiotă to seek refuge in the Ottoman Empire on 16 November.
 Vlad informed the merchants of Brașov about his victory, urging them to come to Wallachia.
 He was crowned before 26 November.